 To see a full list of grantees for Mardag Foundation, click here.

-About The Saint Paul Foundation
+About the Saint Paul & Minnesota Foundation

 About F. R. Bigelow Foundation

 The F. R. Bigelow Foundation is committed to making the Saint Paul community a better place to live, learn and grow.
 Frederic Russell Bigelow, fourth president of the Saint Paul Fire and Marine Company (now Travelers), created the Foundation through a trust in 1946.
 Today, his commitment to strengthening the Saint Paul area lives on through the Foundation.
 Learn more at frbigelow.org.

 Established in 1969, the Mardag Foundation is the legacy of Agnes Ober.
 The Foundation provides grants to nonprofit organizations that enhance quality of life, inspire learning, revitalize communities and build capacity for the arts across the state of Minnesota.
 Agnes’ passion lives on through the work of her descendants who serve on the Foundation’s board.
 Learn more at mardag.org.

 Mardag Foundation Grant List